-The OECD is a forum for its member states to discuss, evaluate and improve their policies.
-Cooperation with the Development Assistance Committee (DAC), an OECD sub-group, is a central priority for development cooperation.
+The OECD is a Paris-based international organisation with 37 member countries.
+It is a forum for member states to discuss, evaluate and improve their policies.
+It is composed of various committees.
+The Development Assistance Committee, which has 30 members, is of central importance for development policy.

 Main tasks of the OECD